We are constantly finding new ways to update our home exteriors.

 Cleaning Mold and Moss on Cedar Fence

-Many homeowners believe that sunshine and the harsh UV rays will work to kill the mold and moss automatically.
+Many homeowners believe that sunshine and harsh UV rays will work to kill mold and moss automatically.

-Although it does work to shrivel them hard, cleaning the mold on your wood fence thoroughly is important before you can apply the paint.
+Although it does work to shrivel them hard, cleaning the mold on your wood fence thoroughly is essential before you can apply the paint.